auxsophia/auxsophia.github.io/_pages/philosophy/meaningOfLife.md

 And so on for _n_ given bits.
 We can map _2^n_ binary sequences.
 With just 32 bit sequences we can have encoding for 4,294,967,296 things!

 Using simple binary we can represent more complex concepts.
-All we need is a system that understands what each bit's answer of 1 or 0 represents to a question.
+All we need is a system that understands what each bit's answer of 1 or 0 represents an answer to a question.
 For a computation, the question is based on the rules of how the information is processed.
 How does information grow from binary?
 Well binary addition gives us a new output sequence from two given binary strings added together, new information generated from given information.

-If we assume each synapse of a neuron can store a bit, we can estimate the information contents of a brain.

 Every human being is running something like a computer program, processing information.